Everything SD JULY 8, 2025

 Animae

 Chef Tara Monsod and her staff are apexing Filipino food right now (it’s her roots, but not the only part of Asia she explores here).
 A heavy-curtained, big-dollar spot with soft surfaces that make insider trading secrets disappear.
-Order pretty much anything, but especially the Baja Asian street corn with kimchee aioli, cotija, and togarashi.
+Order pretty much anything, but especially the short rib kare kare with green beans, eggplant, peanut sauce, and bagoong oil.

 969 Pacific Hwy, Embarcadero